 The "Works of the Old Men" refers to a large number of ancient stone-structures found across Middle East.
 The term comes from the local bedouin, who unaware of the origins of these enigmatic structures, named them "Works of the Old (or ancient) Men".
-These "works" are now known to be several thousand years old, extending from Syria to Yemen and probably number a million or more, making them far older and significantly more extensive than Peru’s Nazca Lines.
+These "works" are now known to be several thousand years old, extending from Syria to Yemen and probably numbering a million or more, making them far older and significantly more extensive than Peru’s Nazca Lines and among the largest known constructions in ancient human prehistory.

-The “old men” are what the local Bedouin call the ancient inhabitants of the area.
+The “old men” are what the local Bedouin call the ancient inhabitants of the area, believed to have been constructed by pastoral Neolithic communities inhabiting the lava fields of Harrat Khaybar and similar terrains across Arabia, Syria, and Jordan.

 These mysterious markings in the volcanic fields of Arabia, which come in shapes resembling cones, triangles, keyholes, kites, circles and even gates, have long baffled scientists.
-They were first discovered by Western explorers in the 1920s.
+They were first discovered by Western explorers in the 1920s CE.
 Some of these giant rock formations stretch across volcano mountainsides, while others cover the flat ground between peaks.
+The series of enigmatic megalithic structures found across the volcanic plains of the Arabian Peninsula, particularly in regions like Harrat Khaybar in modern day Saudi Arabia.
+These sites are distinguished by their unique construction and purpose, setting them apart from other known megalithic traditions.

 Safawi Kite 104